Permits and Permit Regulations

 Service and Repair Permit Validity

-Service and Repair tags must be used in conjunction with a valid GMU parking permit and are valid for 30 minutes only, while loading or unloading equipment; otherwise, they are valid in all faculty/staff and general parking areas.
+Service and Repair tags must be used in conjunction with a valid GMU parking permit and are valid for 4 hours unless otherwise designated, while loading or unloading equipment; otherwise, they are valid in all faculty/staff and general parking areas.

 Refer above for administrative parking regulations.
 Administrative permits are to be sold at the same rates as all other permits.